 Main Benefits: It is used to lighten the skin and treat skin conditions such as sun damage, scars, and age spots.
-It can cause redness and irritation and long-term use has caused sun sensitivity.
-LeCerre has placed kojic acid on the never ingredients list and you won't find it in our products.

 Who Should Use It: Kojic acid is most commonly used in cosmetic products such as creams, lotions, and serums.
 It is also used in some soaps.
 Many products with kojic acid are intended for use on the hands or face.

 Ideal For These Concerns: Hyperpigmentation, sun damage, and dark spots